 Consider a visit to Die Hel if you’re staying a while in Sedgefield.
 On a rainy day when the beach doesn’t beckon, the weather will most likely improve if you take a drive inland through the Little Karoo and back in time to a spectacular forgotten spot among the majestic Cape Fold Mountains.

-When we were on holiday at our timeshare here we left 7:30am one morning and did the trip to Die Hel and back in one day arriving home in Wilderness around 6pm in the evening.
+When we were on holiday at our timeshare in Wilderness we left at 7:30am one morning and did the trip to Die Hel and back in one day arriving home in Wilderness around 6pm in the evening.

 We’ve done it again since living in Sedgefield and this time took overseas friends and stayed the night – it was much nicer and we then travelled back via Prince Albert and on through Meiringspoort the next day.